 If season 2 didn’t break your heart, you might be named Angelus.

 Years before Moffat brought the Silence to Doctor Who, Whedon gave us these much-more-terrifying nightmarish entities: the Gentlemen.
 I choose this episode, not only because it petrified me, but also because Whedon did what almost no one else could accomplish: he gave us an episode almost completely devoid of dialogue.
-The Gentlemen come to Sunnydale and steal the voices of its citizens…and I’ll leave you this video to tell you the rest.
+The Gentlemen come to Sunnydale and steal the voices of its citizens.

 On any other show, a silent episode would have certainly failed.
 But Joss Whedon is fucking magic and can simultaneously give us nightmares and impress us with his storytelling ability.